percona/percona-postgresql-operator/source/faq.rst

-The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies during hardware failure.
-Percona Distribution for PostgreSQL Operator provides out-of-the-box functionality to automate provisioning and management of highly available PostgreSQL database clusters on Kubernetes.
+The architecture of state-centric applications (like databases) should be composed in a right way to avoid crashes, data loss, or data inconsistencies during hardware failure. |operator|
+provides out-of-the-box functionality to automate provisioning and management of highly available PostgreSQL database clusters on Kubernetes.

 How can I contact the developers?
 ================================================================================

-The best place to discuss Percona Distribution for PostgreSQL Operator with developers and other community members is the `community forum <https://forums.percona.com/c/postgresql/percona-kubernetes-operator-for-postgresql/68>`_.
+The best place to discuss |operator|
+with developers and other community members is the `community forum <https://forums.percona.com/c/postgresql/percona-kubernetes-operator-for-postgresql/68>`_.

-If you would like to report a bug, use the `Percona Distribution for MySQL Operator project in JIRA <https://jira.percona.com/projects/K8SPG>`_.
+If you would like to report a bug, use the |operator| `project in JIRA <https://jira.percona.com/projects/K8SPG>`_.

 .. _faq-pgBadger: